MMC Benefits Handbook

 How long can I cover my child?

 Generally, you can cover your child through the end of the calendar year in which your child reaches age 26.
 You may be able to extend coverage for your child after age 26:

-- if the child is incapable of self-sustaining employment by reason of mental illness, developmental disability, or physical handicap and dependent upon you for support and maintenance.
+- if a child is incapable of self-sustaining employment by reason of mental illness, developmental disability, mental retardation, as defined in the mental hygiene law, or physical handicap and who became so incapable prior to the attainment of the age limit specified above, and who are chiefly dependent upon the Insured for support and maintenance.

 Once your child reaches the maximum age for coverage or no longer meets the eligibility requirements (whichever comes first), your child's coverage will stop.

-If your child no longer meets the eligibility requirements above, you must remove your child from coverage by going to Colleague Connect (https://colleagueconnect.mmc.com).
-Click Career & Rewards and select Mercer Marketplace Benefits Enrollment Website under Tools.
+If your child no longer meets the eligibility requirements above, you must remove your child from coverage by going to Colleague Connect (https://mmcglobal.sharepoint.com/sites/home).
+Click Pay & Benefits and select Mercer Marketplace Benefits Enrollment Website under Benefits.
 No refund of contributions will be paid beyond the date eligibility ceases, and no benefit will be paid if your child dies or becomes dismembered as a result of an accident.